Strivin0311/llms-learning/dev/training/pretrain/mp.md

-# Automatic Mixed-Precision (AMP) Training for LLMs
+# Mixed-Precision Training for LLMs
-*Here're some resources about Automatic Mixed-Precision strategies for LLMs training for LLMs*
+*Here're some resources about Mixed-Precision strategies, especially low-precision training for LLMs* *Note that many of the methods here can be shared with the ones in quantization*

 #### eXmY: A Data Type and Technique for Arbitrary Bit Precision Quantization

+tag: `eXmY`

 paper link: [here](https://arxiv.org/pdf/2405.13938)